 In 2016, Ghana was exposed to the Second Round of Mutual Evaluation by GIABA.
 While this demonstrated considerable progress over the last review in 2009, there were still substantial gaps that needed to be addressed, prompting the ICRG to place Ghana under monitoring.

 As a direct result of Ghana's inclusion on the FATF list, the European Union put Ghana on its list of high-risk third nations with strategic flaws in its Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) administration in October 2020.
-On January 7, 2022, the European Commission withdrew Ghana from the EU Blacklist by recognizing that country no longer had strategic shortcomings in its AML/CFT regimes.
+On January 7, 2022, the European Commission withdrew Ghana from the EU Blacklist by recognizing that the country no longer had strategic shortcomings in its AML/CFT regimes.

 Ghana's Future in AML Regime